Your Guide to Modern Image SEO

 But are they hurting your search engine optimization efforts?
 Maybe.
-They’re definitely not helping as much as original images would be.
+They’re not helping as much as the original images would be.

-Stock images will help your image SEO better than if you had no graphic in your content at all.
-A stock picture will give your users something to look at, break up a text-heavy piece of content, and make your pages more visually interesting.
+Stock photos will help your image SEO better than if you had no graphics in your content.
+A stock picture will give your users something to look at, break up a text-heavy piece of content, and make your pages more visually attractive.
 Search engines like to see that.

-But is anyone going to be linking to your content pointing out your great visuals?
-No. Is anyone on social media going to be sharing your content solely based on the picture?
+But will anyone link to your content, pointing out your great visuals?
+No. Is anyone on social media sharing your content solely based on the picture?
 No. And a great image can increase your odds of going viral on social media, so that counts for a lot.

 This takes more time, but consider creating as many original pictures for your website as possible.
 As far as content goes, photos count for a lot.
-If you can create some standout pieces, it will help your page rank well on the search engines and pick up social media attention.
+Creating some standout pieces will help your PageRank well on the search engines and pick up social media attention.

 Tools like Canva can make creating your own graphics easier.